strapi/documentation/docusaurus/docs/cloud/projects/notifications.md

 # Notifications

-The **Notification center** is accessible from the top navigation bar from anywhere in Cloud dashboard.
+The **Notification center** is accessible from the top navigation of the Cloud dashboard.

 ![Projects page - List](/img/assets/cloud/notification-center.png)